oci-landing-zones/terraform-oci-modules-networking/README.md

   - *compartment_id*

 #### network_dependency (Optional)
 A map of map of objects containing the externally managed network resources this module may depend on.
 This mechanism allows for the usage of referring keys (instead of OCIDs) in some attributes.
 The module replaces the keys by the OCIDs provided within *network_dependency* map.
 Contents of *network_dependency* is typically the output of a client of this module.
-Within *network_dependency*, VCNs must be indexed with the **"vcns"** key, DRGs indexed with the **"dynamic_routing_gateways"** key, and DRG attachments indexed with **"drg_attachments"** key.
-Each VCN, DRG and DRG attachment must contain the **"id"** attribute (to which the actual OCID is assigned), as in the example below:
+Within *network_dependency*, VCNs must be indexed with the **vcns** key, DRGs indexed with the **dynamic_routing_gateways** key, DRG attachments indexed with **drg_attachments** key, Local Peering Gateways (LPG) indexed with **local_peering_gateways**, Remote Peering Connections (RPC) indexed with **remote_peering_connections** key.
+Each VCN, DRG, DRG attachment, LPG and RPC must contain the *id* attribute (to which the actual OCID is assigned).
+RPCs must also pass the peer region name in the *region_name* attribute.

-Example:
+*network_dependency* example:
 ```
 {
   "vcns" : {